SalusaSecondus/CryptoGotchas/domain_separation.md

 In some ways the [including as input](#including-the-domain-as-input) strategy is a special case of this one.

+[Comparse](https://eprint.iacr.org/2023/1390) provides a good writeup on how to safely serialize data.

 ## Educational Examples

 - [HPKE](https://www.rfc-editor.org/rfc/rfc9180.html) does an excellent job of domain separation.